CMU-Perceptual-Computing-Lab/openpose/README.md

 ## Installation, Reinstallation and Uninstallation
 **Windows portable version**: Simply download and use the latest version from the [Releases](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases) section.

-Otherwise, check [doc/installation.md](doc/installation.md) for instructions on how to build OpenPose from source.
+Otherwise, check [doc/installation/installation.md](doc/installation/installation.md) for instructions on how to build OpenPose from source.

 ## Quick Start
 Most users do not need the OpenPose C++/Python API, but can simply use the OpenPose Demo:

 - **OpenPose Demo**: To easily process images/video/webcam and display/save the results.
-See [doc/demo_overview.md](doc/demo_overview.md).
+See [doc/quick_start.md](./doc/quick_start.md) and [doc/demo_overview.md](./doc/demo_overview.md).
 E.g., run OpenPose in a video with:
 ```
 # Ubuntu
 ./build/examples/openpose/openpose.bin --video examples/media/video.avi